Free Printable Summer Planning and Activity Packet for Kids

 This post may contain affiliate links for your convenience.
 Read my full disclosure policy here.

-We’ve developed a system that works for our family, and I wanted to share in case it resonates with yours, too.
-I realize this would have been more helpful to share back in, let’s say, the month of MAY but it’s never too late to get your summer back on track.
-Here’s a quick walk-through how we do summer around here, with plenty of pool and popsicle time thrown in!
+This system works for our family, and I wanted to share in case it resonates with yours, too.
+Here’s a quick walk-through of how we do summer around here, with plenty of pool and popsicle time thrown in!

 Here’s a close up: